 The Transaction Manager will be responsible for review of each draft agreement, and preparing a DAF to be attached to the final negotiated form prior to execution.
-The assigned MTA Legal attorney (or assigned outside counsel), may under appropriate circumstances with the authorization of the Transaction Manager or Deputy Director, transmit the draft agreement to the proposer and its attorney subject to internal review.
+The assigned attorney from MTA Legal attorneyRET&O (or assigned outside counsel), may under appropriate circumstances with the authorization of the Transaction Manager or Deputy Director, transmit the draft agreement to the proposer and its attorney subject to internal review.